Rev 11

 sudo systemctl enable [email protected]

-Add redis to the GVM group and set up correct permissions.
+Proceed to set up the correct permissions.

 sudo mkdir -p /var/lib/notus && \